gathonwar/doc.zk-evm/docs/use-linea/explore/use-mendi.md

 ## Borrow tokens

 1. Navigate to the [Mendi app](https://testnet.mendi.finance/) and select the Linea network in your MetaMask wallet.
+(You might need to click on *show/hide test networks* to have testnets appear in the list)

    ![Metamask Linea testnet](../../assets/mendi/metamask.png)